 The UCSC WordPress service is intended for faculty, researchers, and graduate students to highlight professional, research, and other scholarly activities.
 Administrative units, non-academic staff, and undergraduates are not eligible.

 Will someone help me update my content or build my website?

-Web Services provides the infrastructure but doesn't have adequate staffing or content knowledge to help maintain content.
+UCSC Web Services doesn't have adequate staffing to help maintain content.
 One of the reasons we are implementing WordPress is that it provides a user-friendly editing interface.
-The Faculty Instructional Technology Center (FITC) provides functional support for faculty.
-Some faculty hire students or external designers to develop their sites - the local account feature allows a site owner to add a non-UCSC author.
+Some faculty hire students or external designers to develop their sites.
+However, our hosting vendor, CampusPress, provides 24/7 end-user support to anyone who uses our service.
+Simply click the "Need Help?" button in the WordPress dashboard or email firstname.lastname@example.org and they'll help you with any questions, issues or troubleshooting needs.

 Should I use WordPress to host my course site?

-If your course site includes student-specific information, such as rosters, grades or other personally identifiable information, you should not have this on WordPress, as it may compromise student privacy, and violate university policy and federal law.
-The university provides eCommons as a secure and approved platform for managing this course information. eCommons also provides a range of tools for managing syllabus, communication tools, assignments, and public and private web pages, in addition to roster and gradebook.
-Linking from eCommons to your WordPress site for additional information that you wish to include with your course materials may be useful.
+If your course site includes student-specific information, such as rosters, grades, or other personally identifiable information, you should not have this on WordPress, as it may compromise student privacy, and violate university policy and federal law.
+The university provides Canvas as a secure and approved platform for managing this course information.
+Canvas also provides a range of tools for managing syllabus, communication tools, assignments, and public and private web pages, in addition to roster and grade book.
+Linking from Canvas to your WordPress site for additional information that you wish to include with your course materials may be useful.
 Talk with the FITC about the benefits and limitations of each of these platforms.